 Use of Force and Handcuffing

 Security guards and private investigators in Ontario are governed by the Private Security and Investigative Services Act.
 This act is especially relevant when discussing the issues of using force or handcuffing in the field of duty.
+However we must keep in mind that there are still no mandatory training rules in Ontario and most Use of Force authorities come form case law and the Criminal Code.
 In this blog post, we will discuss the responsibilities of security guards when it comes to use of force, when it may be warranted in their work, and what to know for your security guard training in Ontario.

 Avoiding conflict as a security guard

 Before exploring how the law in Ontario governs the use of force by security guards on the job, the first principle to establish in security guard training is that safety is always the number one priority.
 If you are pursuing a security guard course in Ontario, Brampton, Mississauga, Toronto, Ottawa or basically anywhere in Canada, you will learn the same principle: the safety of the public, yourself as a security guard, and the rest of your security team is the top priority.
 As such, one of the main principles that you will learn in security guard training is de-escalation.

 When presented with a potentially violent or crisis situation, security guards should not aim to immediately use force or verbal communication that will lead to further violence, confrontation or escalation.
 A security guard’s job is always to put safety and calm first.
 Avoidance of violent conflict and the pursuit of de-escalation are two principles that should always be in the forefront of a security guard’s mind and will serve them well in the line of duty and during their studies towards a security guard license in Ontario.